rapid7/javascript-style-guide/README.md

   - [2.1](#2.1) <a name='2.1'></a> Use `const` for variables that will not be changed and `let` for variables that will change; avoid using `var` entirely.

   > Why const?
 This ensures that you can't reassign your references, which can lead to bugs and difficult to comprehend code.
+Also, when used beyond the spec to include variables that will not change, it serves as self-documenting code.

   eslint rules: [`prefer-const`](http://eslint.org/docs/rules/prefer-const.html), [`no-const-assign`](http://eslint.org/docs/rules/no-const-assign.html).